marxst/vimsteroids/README.md

 setup with some vim plugins for puppet and ansible.

 I think so far it works pretty well, at least for me, despite being far from complete.
-Feel free to forl or contribute ;-)
+Feel free to fork or contribute ;-)

 ## How to get started